reyrobs/DBSCAN/README.md

 # DBSCAN
-Implemented DBSCAN algorithm from scratch
+Implemented the DBSCAN algorithm from scratch in order to familiarize myself with a clustering algorithm.